arcus/education_modules/docs.md

 We use quizzes for [formative assessment](https://carpentries.github.io/instructor-training/aio.html#using-formative-assessment-to-support-memory-consolidation).
 There is no point value or grading, and students are allowed to retry quizzes as many times as they like until they get the right answer.
 The goal is to provide learners an opportunity to check their own understanding.

 Quizzes should connect directly to your learning objectives.
 Each quiz question should connect to one learning objective, and every learning objective should have at least one quiz question associated with it somewhere in the module.
 Learners should be able to answer all the questions based on the content within the module alone; they should not need to have read or consulted any of the linked learn-more resources.

+Note that sometimes it won't make sense to include quiz questions in a module.
+Exercise modules, for example, generally won't contain quizzes (though you are welcome to include them if you feel they add value to your module).

 Quizzes should always be navigable from the sidebar, meaning they should be labeled with a level 2 or 3 header.
 If there is only one quiz in the module, it should be labelled as "Quiz".
 If there is more than one each header should be structured as "Quiz: label" where "label" is a short (ideally 1-2 words) description of the content covered in the question(s).
 E.g., "Quiz: Scatterplots"